Four WWII veterans were honored Thursday, June 6, 2019, during a ceremony observing the 75th anniversary D-Day at America’s National Churchill Museum.

 D-Day marked a decisive turning point in WWII and changed the course of history because the invasion helped liberate France from the Nazis, and less than a year later, on May 7, 1945, Germany surrendered.

-The four veterans, representing D-Day troops and other WWII GI’s are:
+The four veterans, representing D-Day troops and other WWII veterans are:

-The ceremony will include selected readings by Churchill, Eisenhower and Roosevelt, and letters from those who landed on the beaches of Normandy on D-Day.
+The ceremony included selected readings by Churchill, Eisenhower and Roosevelt, and letters from those who landed on the beaches of Normandy on D-Day.

 “During World War II, more than 16 million Americans served in the U.S. military, with 405,399 killed or missing in action, and more than 671,000 were wounded,” said Timothy Riley, the Sandra L. and Monroe E. Trout Director and Chief Curator of America’s National Churchill Museum.
 “The importance of the D-Day campaign cannot be overstated.
 It was the turning point in the liberation of France and ultimately ensured Allied victory in Europe.”